kirtan2605/kirtan2605.github.io/_publications/2022/PIE.md

 selected: false

 abstract: >-
-     Replicated the sandbox simulation of the online game The Evolution of Trust using Python and its OOP capabilities, focusing on modeling interactions, strategies, and trust dynamics through object-oriented design to simulate and analyze trust evolution in game theory scenarios.
+     A Python implementation of the iterated prisoner's dilemma, inspired by the online game 'Evolution of Trust' by Nick Case, focusing on modeling interactions, strategies, and trust dynamics through object-oriented design.

 cover:          assets/images/covers/PIE_cover-photo.png